hlaueriksson/awesome-powertoys-run-plugins/pull_request_template.md

 - [ ] **Has been around for at least 30 days.**<br>That means 30 days from either the first real commit or when it was open-sourced.
 Whatever is most recent.
 - [ ] Run [`ptrun-lint`](https://github.com/hlaueriksson/Community.PowerToys.Run.Plugin.Lint) on your plugin and fix the reported issues.
 If there are false-positives or things that cannot/shouldn't be fixed, please [report it](https://github.com/hlaueriksson/Community.PowerToys.Run.Plugin.Lint/issues/new).
-- [ ] Scan your plugin with [VirusTotal](https://www.virustotal.com) and make sure that no security vendors flagged your files as malicious
+- [ ] Scan your plugin with [VirusTotal](https://www.virustotal.com) and make sure that no security vendors flagged your files as malicious.
-- [ ] It's the result of hard work and the best I could possibly produce.<br>**If you have not put in considerable effort into your plugin, your pull request will be merged.**
+- [ ] It's the result of hard work and the best I could possibly produce.<br>**If you have not put in considerable effort into your plugin, your pull request will not be merged.**
 - [ ] Not a clone.
-Please search for existing submissions.
+Before submitting, please verify whether a similar plugin has already been added to avoid duplicates.
 - [ ] Is awesome.
 Awesome lists are curations of the best, not everything.